Planet SUSE

 In March 2020, the openSUSE project switched to new software for their web feed aggregator and moved to a new repository.
 The old software that powered the previous version of the site, planet.opensuse.org, until March 2020 is archived and is no longer in use.

 The aggregator, known as Planet openSUSE, was not just for English language posts; contributors could blog in their native language, making it a multilingual platform.
 People interested in joining the feed could do so by sending their blog or RSS/Atom feed details to the openSUSE administrators.
-You can hire research paper service at Academized website to complete a paper about the history and development of SUSE with key facts and statistics.
+You can hire a research paper writer at Academized website academized.com/research-paper-writing-service to complete a paper about the history and development of SUSE with key facts and statistics.

 This kind of aggregator is common in open-source software communities as it provides a way to consolidate various blog posts and updates from community members into a single, easily accessible platform.
 It serves as a valuable resource for community engagement and knowledge sharing.